mhahsler/pomdp/README.md

 ## Acknowledgements

-Development of this package was supported in part by National Institute of Standards and TEchnology (NIST) under grant number [60NANB17D180](https://www.nist.gov/ctl/pscr/safe-net-integrated-connected-vehicle-computing-platform).
+Development of this package was supported in part by National Institute of Standards and Technology (NIST) under grant number [60NANB17D180](https://www.nist.gov/ctl/pscr/safe-net-integrated-connected-vehicle-computing-platform).